Tutorial @ EuroPython 2026. July 13, 2026. Kraków, Poland.

 -

-Wasm Mastery: Gain a practical understanding of WebAssembly, the technology powering modern browser-based video editors, games, and serverless clouds.
+Wasm Fundamentals: Gain a practical understanding of WebAssembly, the technology powering modern browser-based video editors, games, and serverless clouds.

 -

-Custom Tooling: Leave with a working Python-based compiler that you can extend to your own custom syntax.
+Custom Tooling: Leave with a working Python-based compiler ready for your own extensions and experiments.

 1.3.
 Prerequisites